serraict/serraict.github.io/_posts/thoughts/2017-06-26-loopy-summary.md

 {% include JB/setup %}

-In a short series of posts I'll try to illustrate some dynamics in the software development process using interactive [causal loop diagrams].
+In a short series of posts I'll try to illustrate system dynamics in the software development process using interactive [causal loop diagrams].
 Below is an example of a simple causal loop diagram, relating a team's happiness to the value it delivers and the impact it has.